mmagnus/rnahub/README.md

                         number of iterations
+  --cpus CPUS           number of cpus for nhmmer --dry                 show all cmds, dont run them --repeatmasker
+  --job-folder JOB_FOLDER
-  --cpus CPUS           number of cpus for nhmmer --dry                 show all cmds, dont run them --create-job-folder   create a job folder based on the path to the input fasta sequence, e.g. example/seq.fa, jobs/seq/seq.fa
+                        create a job folder based on the path to the input fasta sequence, by default 'jobs/'so with example/seq.fa, the job folder is going to be jobs/seq/seq.fa [and other files here]
-  --dev-skip-nhmmer0    show all cmds, dont run them --dev-skip-nhmmer123  show all cmds, dont run them --dev-skip-cmcalibrate
+  --dev-skip-search     skip v0..v3 all nhmmer searches --dev-skip-nhmmer0    show all cmds, dont run them --dev-skip-nhmmer123  show all cmds, dont run them --dev-skip-cmcalibrate